Anne of York (daughter of Edward IV): Under Richard III

 The project of Anne's marriage to Philip of Austria remained in force until the death of the princess's father in 1483.
 The death of Edward IV was followed by a political crisis that dramatically changed the position of the former queen and her children.
-Anne's older brother, Edward V, who succeeded to the throne, was captured by his uncle Lord Protector Richard of Gloucester on his way from Wales to the capital; at the same time, Anthony Woodville and Richard Gray, Anne's maternal uncle and half-brother, who accompanied the young king, were arrested.
+Anne's older brother, Edward V, who succeeded to the throne, was captured by his uncle Lord Protector Richard, Duke of Gloucester on his way from Wales to the capital; at the same time, Anthony Woodville and Richard Grey, Anne's maternal uncle and half-brother, who accompanied the young king, were arrested.
 Edward V was moved to the Tower of London to await his coronation, where he was later joined by his only brother, Richard; along with the rest of the children, including Anne, the dowager queen took refuge in Westminster Abbey.

 On 22 June 1483 the marriage of Edward IV with Elizabeth Woodville was declared illegal; all the children of the late king were declared illegitimate by the Act of Titulus Regius and were deprived of their rights to the throne and all titles.
 A few days later, Anthony Woodville and Richard Grey were beheaded.
 On 6 July, Richard of Gloucester was proclaimed king under the name of Richard III; shortly thereafter Anne's brothers, who remained locked up in the Tower, disappeared.
 After Richard III took the throne and following his orders, his squire John Nesfield sent guards to Westminster, who, day and night, inspected everyone who entered and left the dowager queen's sanctuary, since there were fears that one of Anne's older sisters would be able to escape abroad and find an ally there for overthrow of Richard III.
 On Christmas Day 1483, Henry Tudor, whose mother was in a plot with Elizabeth Woodville against Richard III, swore in Rennes Cathedral that he would marry Anne's older sister Elizabeth or the next one Cecily (if the marriage to Elizabeth for any reason will be impossible) after taking the English throne.
 But the uprising of the Tudor party, led by the Duke of Buckingham, failed even before Henry's oath in Rennes.